-- Create structured and Object code in C++ for business, gaming, mathematical and scientific problems by identifying the information input requirements, synthesizing the algorithmic steps needed to transform the data input into the required output information, and organizing the output format to facilitate user communication.
+- Create structured and Object code in C++ for business. • gaming, mathematical and scientific problems by identifying the information input requirements, synthesizing the algorithmic steps needed to transform the data input into the required output information, and organizing the output format to facilitate user communication.

 - Using C++ libraries create and run C++ programs that incorporate the following:

-- Multiprocessors
+- Multiprocessors 0

-- o Multimedia
+- Multimedia 0

-- o ODBC
+- ODBC 0

-- o SQL
+- 0 SOL

-- o Establish client/server relationship

-- OR Using C++ libraries create and run C++ programs that incorporate data structures.
+- Establish client/server relationship 0 - OR Using C++ libraries create and run C++ programs that incorporate data structures.